Skip to content

 Following is an action plan, which could be used.

-The ultimatum is a complete ban of Tuks from our roads, which makes other drivers too undisciplined.
+The ultimatum is a complete ban of Tuks from our highways,, which makes other drivers too undisciplined.
 Until then here are a few actions the government can enable with immediate effect.

-• Prohibit driving a taxi or light lorry for hiring purposes by anyone below 35, this is in practice in many countries.
+• Prohibit driving a taxi or light lorry for hiring purposes by anyone below 45.

 • Banks, Not to grant loans or leases to individuals for three-wheelers and light trucks if their source of income is by hiring it.